Getting Started

 at <long stack trace>

 So what happened here?
 Due to the hard-coded exception, the message couldn't be successfully processed.
 And just like before in the Transient failures section, NServiceBus immediately attempted a round of retries.
 When every retry attempt failed, before giving up all hope, the system attempted another round of retires after a delay.
 Failing that, NServiceBus repeated this cycle 2 more times, increasing the delay each time.
-After all of the retries and delays were exhausted, the message still couldn't be processed successfully and the system transferred the message to an error queue, a holding location for poison messages, so that other messages behind it can be processed.
+After all of the retries and delays were exhausted, the message still couldn't be processed successfully and the system transferred the message to an error queue, a holding location for failed messages, so that other messages behind it can be processed.

 By default, NServiceBus will perform rounds of immediate retries separated by a series of increasing delays.
 The endpoints here have been configured for shorter delays so that we can quickly see the endpoint arrive in the error queue.